-The substantive grounds set forth in the rule for excluding proposals are identified and some are discussed in detail in the chapter, particularly the "not significantly related to the issuer's business" standard (Rule 14a-8(c)(5)) and the "ordinary business" standard (Rule 14a-8(c)(7)).
-These standards have been difficult to apply at times and may require futher clarification.
+The substantive grounds set forth in the shareholder proposal rule for excluding proposals are identified and some are discussed in detail in the chapter, particularly the "not significantly related to the issuer's business" standard (Rule 14a-8(c)(5)) and the "ordinary business" standard (Rule 14a-8(c)(7)).
+These standards have been difficult to apply at times and may require further clarification.

 In connection with the "ordinary business" exclusion, the staff recommends the issuance of an interpretive release to consolidate previous staff positions.
 In connection with the "not significantly related" standard, the chapter considers the Supreme Court's decision in First National Bank of Boston v.
-Bellotti 7/ and concludes that the existing proxy rule provisions may not be adequate to deal with the concerns of shareholders who seek to hold their companies accountable for the expenditure of corporate funds for political purposes, such as support of political action committees, contributions to referendum campaigns, and advocacy advertising.
-Accordingly, the staff recommends that Rule 14a-8(c)(5) and (c)(7) be reexamined in light of the Bellotti decision.
-In view of the difficulty and lack of precedent with respect to these issues, the staff recommends that a concept release be issued, covering the following issues:
+Bellotti 7/ and concludes that the existing proxy rule provisions may not be adequate to deal with the concerns of shareholders who seek to hold their companies accountable for the expenditure of corporate funds for political purposes, such as support of political action committees, contributions to referendum campaigns and advocacy advertising.8/ Accordingly, the staff recommends that

-^{7/ 435} U.S. 765 (1978).
+7/ 435 U.S. 765 (1978).